backend-development/backend-development-textbook/source/ruby_commandline.md

 is often used in startups, where speed of delivery is very important.
 Rails moves fast, new versions with major improvement appear about every 18 months.
-The rails community values speed of development, DRY code, testing, version control, ... when you learn rails you also pick up whole culture surrounding it.
+The rails community values speed of development, DRY code, testing, version control, ... when you learn rails you also pick up a whole culture surrounding it.